CarolinaKra/InfluenceOfVideoConferences/README.md

 * Cleaned and Prepared the Data for Analysis
 * Analysed Data with Tables, Visualisations and Correlation Calculations
 * Concluded that Video Concferencing brings a great benefit for the society in the way that people can connect and the way that individuals can develop, especially during the pandemic
-* Predicted that in the future post-pandemic, the population will use Video Concferencing less frequent than the time during pandemic, and it will continue to be an important tool for work and study purposes.
+* Predicted that in the future post-pandemic, the population will use Video Concferencing less frequently than the time during pandemic, and it will continue to be an important tool for work and study purposes.

 ## Code and Resources Used
 * **Python version:** 3.7